Dahlias are some of the most recognizable and impressive flowers on the planet. In most parts of North America, they are grown as perennials.

 They’re going to be hardy flowers when you’re living in USDA zones 8 through 10, though.
-It’s even possible to get dahlias to survive the winter when you’re living in USDA zone 7 so long as you’re using mulch properly.
+It’s even possible to get them to survive the winter when you’re living in USDA zone 7 so long as you’re using mulch properly.

 You might be in love with the look of dahlias, and this might make you want to grow some in your gardens soon.
-If you’ve never grown dahlias before, then you likely don’t even know how big they get.
+If you’ve never grown them before, then you likely don’t even know how big they get.

 Understanding How Big Dahlias Can Grow

 Understanding how big dahlias can grow will be relatively simple, but you need to know that there are many varieties of these plants out there.
 There are too many types of dahlias to go over each and every one of them, but luckily all of them can be whittled down into three convenient categories.